 My kids compared the pain they saw her go through with their own experiences of their dad's (my ex) and my cooperation.
 To tell the truth, there wasn't much cooperation, but they didn't see what really happened, which was me surrendering many important aspects of their childhood in order to prevent them from being traumatized.

 Unfortunately, my oldest girl's perceptions of "go along to get along" resulted in her losing her son briefly when his dad refused to return him from visitation...for the second time!
 I was able to share with her important things I'd learned so that she did get him back in a matter of days, and now I share them with anyone who finds themselves in this kind of tragic situation.

 My grandson was held by his father, who said he would not be returning the pre-schooler home to my daughter.
 They'd never married, so they never divorced, and no custody agreements had been drafted.

-About Getting Your Child Back
+Advice for Getting Your Child Back

 I'm sorry you're going through something like this.
 I can relate too well to the kind of intense stress it puts on everyone in your family.
 Looking back, I wonder if we did the right thing when we fought against the parental alienation syndrome that led to so many years and dollars spent in courtrooms around the country.

 In our case, my stepdaughter lived with her mother, but we were awarded custody because of how extensively she was emotionally abused when she did not reject her dad.
 As she became a teenager, however, the young lady in question became convinced that she would lose her mother's love entirely if she didn't comply with what the mother wanted.
 Then the mother added an incentive of a free car as long as the young woman would agree to date boys.
 Crazy, yes, but also effective.
 My stepdaughter complied with her mother's plan to disappear to another state when she was sixteen.